Bag-of-Vectors Autoencoders for Unsupervised Conditional Text Generation: Experiments

 In sentence summarization~\citep{rush2015neural}, the goal is to capture the essence of a sentence in fewer words.
 We evaluate on the Gigaword corpus~\citep{graff2003english} similar to \citet{rush2015neural}.
 This corpus consists of more than 8.5 million training samples, but we use a random subset of 500k to limit the computational cost.
 Inputs are on average 27 words long, which is medium length compared to the other two datasets in this study.
 We use moderately sized vectors of $d {=} 128$ and again train different BoV-AEs with target ratios $r = 0.2, 0.4, 0.6, 0.8$.
 When applying the model to the sentence summarization downstream task, we train using the loss term $\loss(\mathbf{\hat{z}}_y) = \loss_{sim}(\mathbf{z}_{x}, \mathbf{\hat{z}}_y) + \lambda_{len} \loss_{len}(\mathbf{\hat{z}}_y)$.
-This loss term is conceptually similar to the loss term used for style transfer, except that $\loss_{len}$ denotes the prediction of a length regressor.
+This loss term is conceptually similar to the loss term used for style transfer, except that $\loss_{len}$ denotes the prediction of a model trained to predict the length of the input text from the text's latent representation (the shorter the better).
 We train with varying values of $\lambda_{len} = 0.1, 0.2, 0.5, 1, 2, 5, 10$ and select the best model (ROUGE-L) on the development set.
 Intuitively, this model learns to retain as much from the input as possible while minimizing the output length.
-Note that this model of summarization could certainly be improved further, e.g. by accounting for relevancy and informativeness of the output~\citep{peyrard2018simple}.
+Note that this model of summarization could certainly be improved further, e.g.\ by accounting for relevancy and informativeness of the output~\citep{peyrard2018simple}.
 However, our goal is not to create the best task-specific model possible, so these considerations are out of scope for this paper.

 The input texts in this task are relatively long.
 Due to the higher number of vectors in a BoV, it may be difficult to learn the mapping, especially for large target ratios $r$.
 We experiment with $\transformerplusplus$ to observe to what extent this can facilitate learning.